 Chief Financial Officer

-John has been bringing value to Trans World since 1995.
-He has served in positions of increasing responsibility including Manager of Financial Reporting, Director of Accounting, and Controller before his most recent promotion to Chief Financial Officer in February of 2013.
+Ed began his career with Trans World in 1993 and has served in positions of increasing responsibility including; Manger and Director of External Reporting, Director of Finacial Planning, and Vice President of Strategy & Finance along with being the Company Secretary before his most recent promotion to Chief Financial Officer in 2018.

 Chief Digital Officer

 Throughout 20+ years as a Founder, CEO, COO, and CMO, Chris has coupled ecommerce experience with operating expertise in technology, digital, and mobile, to lead teams through all phases of the company life cycle.
 Chris brings tremendous value to Trans World as Chief Digital Officer by driving results across multiple marketplaces, mobile, and social media retail.